Now We’re In It [not the HAIM song]

 Perhaps, yes, this is all that form, and this epoch of unprecedented time allows - space for us to bear it [for an instant].
 But with latitude for us to rise and fall - and rise again.
 Mirroring Maggie Nelson: "You have no idea / what kind of light you'll let in / when you drop the bowl, no idea /what will make you full."

 In "A Testament of Devotion," Thomas Kelly surmised that the soul always rescinds from soul-shaking, love-invaded times into more normal [perhaps acceptable western] states of consciousness.
 And yet "that one knows ever after that the Eternal Lover of the world, the Hound of Heaven, is utterly, utterly real, and that life must henceforth be forever determined by that Real."
-As Saint Augustine did not ask for greater certainty or evidence of God, but instead for more steadfastness in his belief - I do not ask for proof of what I know in my bones, only that I may return to the garden of what bridges yours and mine.
+As Saint Augustine did not ask for greater certainty or evidence of God, but instead for more steadfastness in his belief - I do not ask for proof of what I know in my soul, only that I may return to the garden of what bridges yours and mine.